 Unless it’s an extreme situation, children rarely need to testify in open court regarding their custody preferences.
 Instead, children are generally protected from the rigors and stress of such testimony.
 Judges will often appoint a licensed social worker, therapist, or guardian ad litem – an agent or attorney whose job it is to represent the child – to meet with the child and to discern his or her preferences and attendant reasoning.
 These professionals are tasked with determining children’s wishes and relaying them back to the court.

 Alternatively, the judge may choose to speak with the child in his or her chambers.
 In such instances, both parents’ attorneys and a court reporter should be in attendance.
 The resulting transcript can stand in for the child’s testimony in court if need be.

 If you are going through a divorce, your most pressing concerns naturally focus on child custody arrangements.
-The dedicated family lawyers at Sabuco, Beck, Hansen & Massino, P.C. in Joliet, Illinois, have the experience, skill, and compassion to help you.
+The dedicated family lawyers at Sabuco Beck, P.C. in Joliet, Illinois, have the experience, skill, and compassion to help you.
 For more information, please contact us today.

 See the difference family makes at Sabuco Beck, P.C.

 Mr. Beck helped win my case.
 The case was complicated from the beginning and he helped me manage the court system and his secretary Donna always helpful and courteous.

 I want to thank Roy and Sandy for their great service representing me over the years in various family legal matters (divorce and child support).